shwina/still-magic/_en/finale.md

 the large.
 As a result, the future of programming is about how we deal with this---a statement that has been true since the 1980s

-## 10. Privacy, security, fairness, and responsibility can't be added after the fact.
+## Privacy, security, fairness, and responsibility can't be added after the fact. {#s:finale-privacy}

 Our final rule may be the most important of all.
 As the last few years have shown, collecting and interpreting data is never a neutral